“The most powerful formula for creating long-term, high-impact organisational change” — McKinsey

 4. Help people to inspire themselves, and each other, to make the chosen way forward happen — better and faster than before (Chapters 6 and 7).

-We believe this is the most “powerful formula for creating long-term, high-impact organisational change”: the ability to change the world by changing ourselves — to become who we most want to become.
+We believe this is the most “powerful formula for creating long-term, high-impact organisational change”: the ability to change the world by changing ourselves — by becoming the person we most long to be.

 Inner Leadership is a framework and tools for building inspiration in times of change.